Susanthika Jayasinghe: Professional athletics career

-She rose to prominence at the age of 18 after claiming a gold in 200m and a silver in 100m events during the 1994 Asian Junior Championships which was held in Jakarta.
+She rose to prominence at the age of 18 after claiming a gold in 200 m and a silver in 100 m events during the 1994 Asian Junior Championships which was held in Jakarta.

 She thereafter joined the Sri Lankan national athletic squad competing in the 1994 Asian Games.
-She made her South Asian Games debut at the age of 15 during the 1995 edition and claimed gold medals in 100m and 200m sprint events.
-She also got due recognition for her silver medal performances in 100m events at the Australian Open and Taipei Open in 1995.
+She made her South Asian Games debut at the age of 15 during the 1995 edition and claimed gold medals in 100 m and 200 m sprint events.
+She also got due recognition for her silver medal performances in 100 m events at the Australian Open and Taipei Open in 1995.

-She made her maiden Olympic appearance at the age of 20 representing Sri Lanka at the 1996 Summer Olympics and competed in the women's 100m event.
-She clinched silver medal in the women's 200m race at the 1997 World Championships.
+She made her maiden Olympic appearance at the age of 20 representing Sri Lanka at the 1996 Summer Olympics and competed in the women's 100 m event.
+She clinched silver medal in the women's 200 m race at the 1997 World Championships.
 She also became the first Sri Lankan to win a medal at the World Athletics Championships.

 With no support from her national athletics association, she had to go heavily into debt to reach the Olympics.
 She faced severe financial constraints and mental challenges before her journey to the 2000 Sydney Olympics.
 She even auctioned and sold out all her trophies in order to raise adequate funds to buy tickets with the intention of training in the USA prior to the Sydney Olympics.

-She qualified to take part at the 2000 Summer Olympics after winning the 100m sprint event at the National Athletics Championships.
+She qualified to take part at the 2000 Summer Olympics after winning the 100 m sprint event at the National Athletics Championships.
 Notably, she competed in her first track event at the home soil after a gap of 2 years as she was sidelined for several months after sustaining a hamstring injury.

-Just a month prior to the scheduled Olympic event, she bettered her own national record in 200m sprint event twice within just 2 days at the 25th National Sports Festival in August 2000.
-She also went onto claim gold medals in both 100m and 200m events at the 2000 National Sports Festival in her comeback return to the field after successfully recovering from a hamstring injury which ruled her out for several months.
+Just a month prior to the scheduled Olympic event, she bettered her own national record in 200 m sprint event twice within just 2 days at the 25th National Sports Festival in August 2000.
+She also went onto claim gold medals in both 100 m and 200 m events at the 2000 National Sports Festival in her comeback return to the field after successfully recovering from a hamstring injury which ruled her out for several months.